Lyceum Theatre, London: Later years

 After being bought by Thomas Barrasford in 1904, the theatre was rebuilt and richly ornamented in rococo style by Bertie Crewe, retaining only the façade and portico of the original building.
 The theatre presented music hall and variety, in an attempt to compete with the Palace Theatre and the new Stoll built London Coliseum, but this was not a success, and the theatre soon returned to presenting drama.
-From 1909–38 the Melville Brothers ran a successful series of spectacular melodramas.
+From 1909 to 1938 the Melville Brothers ran a successful series of spectacular melodramas.
 In 1919, additional minor alterations to the theatre were made by Edward Jones.
 Between the wars, dramas played at the theatre for ten months each year, followed by Christmas pantomimes, including Queen of Hearts in 1938.
 The Lyceum was the last London theatre to continue the early practice of concluding pantomimes with a harlequinade, a free standing entertainment of slapstick clowning, juggling and tumbling.
 The tradition ended with the closure of the theatre in 1939.

 In 1939, the London County Council bought the building, with plans to demolish it to make room for road improvement.
-The theatre closed that year with a landmark performance of Hamlet directed by Sir John Gielgud (Ellen Terry's great nephew).
+The theatre closed that year with a landmark performance of Hamlet directed by and starring John Gielgud (Ellen Terry's great nephew).
 The road improvement plans collapsed, and after the war, in 1945, it was converted to a huge ballroom and reopened by Matthews and Sons, as the Lyceum Ballroom.
 The Miss World contest was staged at the venue every year from 1951 to 1968.
 Many big bands played here, including the Oscar Rabin Band which performed frequently.
 From the 1960s to the 1980s, the theatre was used as a pop concert venue and for television broadcasts.
-The Grateful Dead, The Groundhogs, The Clash, Bob Marley and the Wailers, Led Zeppelin, Queen, The Police, The Ramones, The Who, Emerson, Lake & Palmer, U2, Colosseum, The Smiths, Iron Maiden and Pink Floyd all played here.
+T.Rex and its earlier incarnation Tyrannosaurus Rex, the Sex Pistols, the Grateful Dead, The Groundhogs, The Clash, Bob Marley and the Wailers, Led Zeppelin, Queen, The Police, The Ramones, The Who, Emerson, Lake & Palmer, both incarnations of Adam and the Ants, U2, Colosseum, The Smiths, Iron Maiden and Pink Floyd all played here.
 Bob Marley and the Wailers' Live! album was recorded here on 18–19 July 1975.
-Genesis filmed a performance there in May 1980 for broadcast on the Old Grey Whistle Test.
+Genesis filmed a performance here in May 1980 for broadcast on the Old Grey Whistle Test.
 This footage appears on the 2007 CD/DVD re-release of their 1980 album Duke.